horizontalintegration/blt-project/README.md

-# BLT Project
+# Horizontal Integration BLT Project

-This is a Composer-based installer for a Drupal 8 project utilizing [BLT](https://github.com/acquia/blt).
+This is a Composer-based installer for a Drupal 8 project utilizing [BLT](https://github.com/acquia/blt) that has been customized for Horizontal Integration.

 ## Get Started